cyrusimap/cyrus-imapd/docsrc/assets/cyrus-user-group.rst

     groupadd -fr mail
     useradd -c "Cyrus IMAP Server" -d /var/lib/imap -g mail -s /bin/bash -r cyrus

+The ``var/lib/imap`` directory above is an example.
+Use the same directory specified in the ``configdirectory`` option in :cyrusman:`imapd.conf(5)`.

+.. sidebar:: configdirectory

+    .. include:: /imap/reference/manpages/configs/imapd.conf.rst
+        :start-after: startblob configdirectory
+        :end-before: endblob configdirectory

-If your installation will use system locations for things like SSL certificates (i.e. ``/etc/ssl/certs /etc/ssl/private``), then you should also add the ``cyrus`` user to the appropriate group to gain access to the PKI files.
+If your installation uses system locations for things like SSL certificates (i.e. ``/etc/ssl/certs /etc/ssl/private``), then you should also add the ``cyrus`` user to the appropriate group to gain access to the PKI files.
 On Debian/Ubuntu systems, for example, this group is